Are you new to gardening or curious about what your gardening options are?

-You wouldn’t want to grow root vegetables (unless the pot is deeper than the standard hanging basket) or plants which produce heavy crops such as watermelon.
+You wouldn’t want to grow root vegetables (unless the pot is deeper than the standard hanging basket) or plants that produce heavy crops such as watermelon.

 If you have room for a hanging basket, you’ll be pleasantly surprised to realize you have room for a hanging garden.

 Do you live where HOA’s make your life complicated when it comes to gardening?
 I understand HOA’s can be great for many things, but you may be able to find a way around the issue with growing veggies.